jkyberneees/webfirewall/README.md

     rules: []
 }));

 ```

 # JWT authentication
 JSON Web Token authentication is a great candidate to be used in collaboration with this module.
-This module is fully integrated with the [com.kyberneees.auth.jwt](https://github.com/jkyberneees/com.kyberneees.auth.jwt) module.